amejiarosario/amejiarosario.github.io/source/_drafts/Data-Structures-Time-Complexity-for-Beginners-Graphs-tutorial.md

 {% img https://upload.wikimedia.org/wikipedia/commons/7/7f/Depth-First-Search.gif Depth First Search in a graph %}

-The iterative implementation of a DFS is identical to the BFS but instead of using a `Queue` you use a `Stack`:
+The iterative implementation of a DFS is identical to the BFS, but instead of using a `Queue` you use a `Stack`:

 {% codeblock Graph.dfs lang:js mark:3 https://github.com/amejiarosario/algorithms.js/blob/master/lib/data-structures/graphs/graph.js  Full Code %}
   *dfs(first) {